 Global Economic History: A Very Short Introduction by Robert C. Allen seems also a good model of talk.

 Deirdre McCloskey’s Economical Writing is designed to help economists write better, but it’s a good guide for any field (almost).
+She has a nice and useful summary of the book in JSTOR at

 Professor Petcho’s book, How to Write about Economics and Public Policy, is an excellent book, tailored for GRIPS students, suitable for any economics or policy student.
 Every GRIPS graduate student should have a copy (it’s also available for free download from the GRIPS library e-book section).
 Again, you should know everything in this book.